 The Scoop On Ship

 Released in early 2019, Match partnered with a company called Betches to develop Ship.
-Word on the street is Match provided the tech, Betches the overall branding and concept, and it’s now one of the fastest growing apps in the Match portfolio.
+Word on the street is Match provided the tech, Betches the overall branding and concept.
+And it’s now one of the fastest growing apps in the Match portfolio.

 At the moment Ship is a totally free dating app, with no premium membership – or features – offered.

-There are two ways to join Ship – as a single person, or as someone swiping for a single person:
+You can sign up as a single person, or as someone swiping for a single person:

 When you’re swiping on behalf of someone else, you join their “Crew.”

-You’ll be browsing through profiles of singles who meet their criteria, so for instance if you’re in New York and your single friend happens to be in Chicago, you’ll be swiping left or right on singles in Chicago.
+You’ll be browsing through profiles of singles who meet their criteria.
+So for instance, if you’re in New York and your single friend happens to be in Chicago, you’ll be swiping left or right on singles in Chicago.

 Ship also has a “group chat” function, where you can offer up profiles for discussion among all the members of that Crew: